johnpaulfernandez/EasyDo_ToDoListApp/README.md

 # Pre-work - Easy Do!

-Easy Do! is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Just Do It! is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: John Paul Fernandez